 It’s tempting to forget about your pivot and just focus on getting crops out of the field and into a bin during harvest.
 But this is one of the best times of year to check sprinkler packages and make sure your pivots are ready for the next growing season.
 A quick checkup will help prevent any unwanted surprises next year.

-This check helps prevent unwanted surprises and helps ensure crops will be irrigated according to schedule.
 We suggest you take a look at this end-of-season checklist for a quick overview of the things you should take care of:

 3. Check System Pressures

-4. Check System Flows
+4. Check for Leaks and Flush Your System

 If You Notice Something’s Off….